-✓ Positive reimbursement, XNegative reimbursement
+√Positive reimbursement, XNegative reimbursement

 Reimbursement status in Denmark and Germany could not be confirmed.
 This may be due to the product's approval and marketing more than a decade ago, where its reimbursement was likely based on its comparative effectiveness and safety profile relative to the one-monthly formulation, as seen in Australia and Canada (CADTH, 2017; PBAC, 2016).

 For Japan, positive reimbursement of each product was determined based on whether the product is approved and hence included the Pharmaceuticals and Medical Devices Agency (PMDA)-approved drug list.
-ICER economic assessment available.
-The other product case studies are authorised and available in the USA but without ICER assessment.

-Broader elements of value or societal perspective are more likely to be considered in costeffectiveness and multiple payers and prices market archetypes which also allow for different types of evidence including trial data, patient preference studies or qualitative evidence (Table 2).
+Broader elements of value or societal perspective are more likely to be considered in cost-effectiveness and multiple payers and prices market archetypes which also allow for different types of evidence including trial data, patient preference studies or qualitative evidence (Table 2).